 Visualize a donut: You have a left side, a hole in the middle and a right side.

-Left side: You stay on the left side of the donut until your payments and your plan’s payments reach $3,820* on covered prescription medications.
-This is not only what you pay personally at the pharmacy; this is the total of your drug costs plus your deductible and copays.
+Left side: You stay on the left side of the donut until your payments and your plan’s payments reach $4,020* on covered prescription medications.
+This is not only what you pay personally at the pharmacy; this is the total of your covered drug costs plus your deductible and copays.

-Right side: After you reach $6,350 in the year, you leave the gap, by meeting the TrOOP threshold, catastrophic coverage kicks in and you only pay a small coinsurance amount or copayment for covered drugs for the remainder of the calendar year.
+Right side: After you reach $6,350 in the year, you leave the gap, and catastrophic coverage kicks in.
+In this stage, most will pay only a small coinsurance amount or copayment for covered drugs for the remainder of the calendar year.

 No one wants to spend unnecessary money on prescription drugs.
-To try to keep yourself out of the "donut hole," consider these tips:
+If you want to maximize your prescription drug benefits, consider these tips:

 - Switch to lower-cost drugs.
 Talk to your doctor about using generic or over-the-counter drugs.

 - Take advantage of mail-order prescription drug programs.
 Check to see if using a mail-order pharmacy for a three-month supply of maintenance drugs may lower your copayments (and help you avoid missing a refill).